jordanpagewhite/d8-cta-assembly-example/steps/2-creating-the-cta-assembly-type.md

-# Creating the CTA assembly type
+# Drupal: Creating the CTA assembly type

+## Roles

+* A Drupal developer: This could be any developer/anyone that is proficient in utilizing the Drupal admin UI.

+## Creating the assembly type

 1. Go to `/admin/structure/assembly/add` to add an assembly type
   * Add a label: `Call to Action`